gabriel-azion/doc-studies-mocks/blogposts/cli-logs/cli-logs.md

 Localized console logs have several benefits:

-- **Improved debugging**: Bringing edge-like conditions to your local setup enables efficient debugging, significantly reducing development time.
+- **Improved debugging**: bringing edge-like conditions to your local setup enables efficient debugging, significantly reducing development time.
-- **Better understanding of function behavior**: You can monitor the functionality and logic of your function in real time.
+- **Better understanding of function behavior**: you can monitor the functionality and logic of your function in real time.
-- **Iterative development**: Localized console logs simplify testing for iterative development cycles, ensuring each change operates as intended.
+- **Iterative development**: localized console logs simplify testing for iterative development cycles, ensuring each change operates as intended.
-- **Decreased server costs**: Reducing server deployments for minute changes can lower server usage and expenses.
+- **Decreased server costs**: reducing server deployments for minute changes can lower server usage and expenses.

 ---

 ## Conclusion

 In conclusion, [Azion CLI](https://www.azion.com/en/documentation/products/azion-cli/overview/) provides a powerful and efficient way to debug and monitor your edge functions.
-With the ability to watch logs in real-time through your terminal, you can gain valuable insights into your application's behavior, significantly reducing development time and server usage costs.
+With the ability to watch logs in real time through your terminal, you can gain valuable insights into your application's behavior, significantly reducing development time and server usage costs.
 The `azion logs cells --tail` command, in particular, offers a real-time view of your function's behavior, making it an invaluable tool for any developer working with Azion's edge functions.
 Whether you're testing locally or deploying your application on the Azion Edge Platform, these tools provide a streamlined and effective approach to debugging and monitoring.